King Henry VIII School, Coventry: History

 The school was founded on 23 July 1545 by the Clerk of the Hanaper John Hales as the Free Grammar School under letters patent of King Henry VIII.
 During the initial foundation of the school it was located in the Whitefriars' Monastery.
-Nevertheless, due to religious differences, the school was relocated to the building of the former St. John's Hospital in 1558, where it spent more than 300 years before moving to its present site on the south side of the city in 1885, a building there having been designed for it by Edward Burgess.
+Nevertheless, due to religious differences, the school was relocated to the building of the former Saint John's Hospital in 1558, where it spent more than 300 years before moving to its present site on the south side of the city in 1885, a building there having been designed for it by Edward Burgess.
 Much of this original redbrick still stands despite Second World War damage, as well as many expansions.

-In 1572 the school's administration was conveyed to the Coventry Corporation.
-In 1573 a deed was legalised by the Mayor of Coventry, according to which endowments were allocated to the school for the school's overall maintenance, but more particularly to fund music as part of the educational curriculum.
+In 1572 the school's administration was conveyed to Coventry Corporation after the school's founder, Hales, left land and other property to pay for "the maintenance of one perpetual free school within the City of Coventry".

-In 1601, the School's library was established and maintained by the donations of affluent contributors.
+In 1601, the school's library was established and maintained by the donations of affluent contributors.

-In the 18th century the School experienced decline and struggle.

-Due to financial difficulties, the School was required to introduce fees to the students.
+In the 18th century the school experienced decline and struggle.
+Due to financial difficulties, the school was required to introduce fees to the students.
 In an attempt to deal with these struggles the School was divided into two departments: Classical and Commercial.
-The Commercial subjects were taught at the Schoolroom and were greatest in demand, while the Classical subjects were taught in the library and were specifically aimed at boys willing to attend the University.
+The Commercial subjects were taught at the schoolroom and were greatest in demand, while the Classical subjects were taught in the library and were specifically aimed at boys willing to attend the university.

-In 1878 the School was no longer a "Free Grammar School" and it became an independent institution after being under the administration of the Corporation and the City Authorities for 300 years.
+In 1878 the school was no longer a "Free Grammar School" and it became an independent institution after being under the administration of the corporation and the city authorities for 300 years.
 The old school premises were condemned and the new buildings, used at the present, were established on Warwick Road in 1885.
 Further improvements to the curriculum were also implemented and more subjects were introduced.
 By 1910 the number of pupils had increased.
 Over the next several years, the school continued to thrive and in 1926 the Preparatory classes were reinstated.
 By 1939 the number of boys in the school had grown from 94 in 1901 to approximately 500.
 The number of pupils continued to grow during the Second World War (1939–1945) with over 822 students in the school, 179 in the Junior division.
 Regardless of the damage caused by the bombings over Coventry, which diminished the school's library and other buildings, the school continued to expand and develop.
 Girls were first admitted to the school in 1975.